nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |:------------------------------:|:-------------------------------------:|
 | ![wide layout](images/Ui2.png) | ![narrow layout](images/UiNarrow.png) |

-5. Tell WorkBook what you want to do by typing your command in `Enter command here...` at the top of the application and pressing <kbd>⏎ Enter</kbd> to execute it.
+5. Tell WorkBook what you want to do by typing your command in `Enter command here...` at the top of the application and pressing <kbd>Enter</kbd> on your keyboard to execute it.

 6. Before diving right into using WorkBook, familiarise yourself with the [things to note](#4-things-to-note) to not hinder your tracking process!

 ### 2.1 Understanding WorkBook's GUI